-And yes, I grant unlimited permission for personal use of the documents on this page, including reproducing & editing as desired.
+And yes, feel free to share this link with any T1D caregivers you know!
+I grant unlimited permission for personal use of the documents on this page, including reproducing & modifying as desired.
 No commercial use allowed.

 Want to say thanks?

 Some kind folks have asked how they can show appreciation.
-These resources are all provided completely free of charge, but if you feel called to toss a coffee my way, I'm not gonna say no. ;)
+These resources are all provided completely free of charge, but if I've saved you a bit of time and you'd like to toss a coffee my way, it'd make my day! :)

 Temporary Caregiver Instructions

-3 pages of customizable templates for caregiver info, including general babysitting instructions, overview of type 1 diabetes, crash course on monitoring blood glucose, and the above-mentioned Blood Glucose Decision Tree.
-This assumes your babysitter is not administering insulin, and primarily watching for lows.
-You will have to customize this for your personal medical needs (e.g. to describe what's in your diabetes bag).
+4 pages of customizable templates in Word format.
+This caregiver info includes general care instructions, overview of type 1 diabetes, a crash course on monitoring blood glucose, and the above-mentioned Blood Glucose Decision Tree.

 Things I Love

-I have no affiliation with any of these - just linking to some of the resources that were most helpful for me in starting my journey as a diabetes mom of a 3-yo (and that took us from an A1C of 15 at dx to 91% in range one month later)!
+I have no affiliation with any of these - just linking to some of the diabetes resources from other folks that were helpful in starting my journey.

 Podcast: Juicebox Podcast (seriously, LISTEN TO THIS)